Leonard Peikoff

-Leonard Sylvan Peikoff (/ˈpiːkɒf/; born October 15, 1933) is a Canadian-American philosopher.
+Leonard Sylvan Peikoff (/ˈpiːkɒf/; born October 15, 1933) is a Canadian American philosopher.
 He is an Objectivist and was a close associate of Ayn Rand, who designated him heir to her estate.
-He is a former professor of philosophy and host of a nationally syndicated radio talk show.
+Peikoff is a former professor of philosophy and host of a nationally syndicated radio talk show.
 He co-founded the Ayn Rand Institute (ARI) in 1985 and is the author of several books on philosophy.

 Early life and career

-Leonard Peikoff was born on October 15, 1933, in Winnipeg, Manitoba, Canada, to Samuel Peikoff, MD, a surgeon, and his wife Bessie, a band leader.
-He attended the University of Manitoba from 1950 to 1953 as a pre-med student, but following his early discussions with Rand, he transferred to New York University to study philosophy, where he received his BA, MA, and PhD degrees in philosophy in 1954, 1957, and 1964, respectively.
+Leonard Peikoff was born on October 15, 1933 in Winnipeg, Manitoba, Canada, to Samuel Peikoff, MD, a surgeon, and his wife Bessie, a band leader.
+He attended the University of Manitoba from 1950 to 1953 as a pre-med student.
+However, following his early discussions with Rand, he transferred to New York University to study philosophy, where he received his BA, MA, and PhD degrees in philosophy in 1954, 1957, and 1964, respectively.
 His doctoral dissertation adviser was the noted American pragmatist philosopher Sidney Hook, and his dissertation dealt with the metaphysical status of the law of noncontradiction.
 He taught philosophy for many years at various colleges.